Pisit-Janthawee/Appendicitis-Prediction/README.md

 <img src="https://domf5oio6qrcr.cloudfront.net/medialibrary/9668/appendix-appendicitis.jpg"  width="600" height="600">

 # Appendicitis Prediction
-Overview & Objective:
+**Overview & Objective**:

-Overview: In this project, we will focus on building a binary classification model for Appendicitis prediction.
+**Overview**: In this project, we will focus on building a binary classification model for Appendicitis prediction.

-Objective: To create a predictive model for Appendicitis that can aid in early detection and diagnosis.
+**Objective**: To create a predictive model for Appendicitis that can aid in early detection and diagnosis.

-Business Type: Healthcare and Medical
+**Business Type**: Healthcare and Medical

-Business Objective:
+**Business Objective**:

 Facilitate early detection and diagnosis of Appendicitis, contributing to timely medical interventions.
 Improve patient outcomes by providing healthcare professionals with a reliable tool for Appendicitis prediction.

-Learning Problems: Binary Classification
+**Learning Problems**: Binary Classification

-Reason for Choosing this Project: Addressing a critical healthcare challenge by leveraging machine learning for Appendicitis prediction.
+**Reason for Choosing this Project**: Addressing a critical healthcare challenge by leveraging machine learning for Appendicitis prediction.

-Expected Result: Probabilities of Disease
+**Expected Result**: Probabilities of Disease

-Utilization of Results: Integration of the predictive model into healthcare systems for assisting medical professionals in Appendicitis diagnosis.
+**Utilization of Results**: Integration of the predictive model into healthcare systems for assisting medical professionals in Appendicitis diagnosis.

-Benefits of this Project:
+**Benefits of this Project**:

 - Early detection of Appendicitis, leading to timely medical interventions.
 - Improved patient outcomes and healthcare decision-making.